yiwen101/AllocAvenger/README.md

-# TikTok Hackathon: Optimize Advertisement Moderation
+# AllocAvengers: Optimize Advertisement Moderation

 Welcome to our project for the TikTok Hackathon!
-Our aim is to optimize advertisement moderation with the use of a stochastic optimization model, with specific focus on dynamically scoring and prioritizing social media advertisements for review, and ensuring these reviews are matched with the best-fitting moderator.
+Our aim is to optimize advertisement moderation in a highly modularised system, with specific focus on dynamically scoring and prioritizing social media advertisements for review, and ensuring these reviews are matched with the best-fitting moderator.

 ## Background

 Digital platforms like TikTok rely heavily on advertisement reviews to ensure safe and appropriate content delivery.
 The aim of our project is to:

-- Prioritize ad review processes based on the value and riskiness of the advertisements.
+- Prioritize ad review processes based on the value and risk of the advertisements.
-- Assign the most suitable moderator for a particular ad review, considering factors such as language fit and industry expertise.
+- Assign the most suitable moderator for a particular ad review, considering factors such as language fit and accuracy of moderation.

 ## Project Structure